calref/cboe/src/doxy/mainpage.md

 * `rows` - The number of rows to generate.
 Required.
 * `cols` - The number of columns to generate.
 Required.
 * `cellspacing` - If specified, adds a buffer of this size between each cell.
+* `<mapgroup>` - Defines a combined LED group that will contain every instance of the LEDs it defines. which will be instanced for _each_ cell of the tilemap.

 Keyboard Shortcuts
 ------------------